HOME

 Today

 Apple's switch to Intel has solved a lot of the problems I've faced as a gamer and a stage manager.
 My job has me on the road more than I'm home, so even though I have a PC for gaming, most of the time I have to rely on a laptop.
 Laptops are kind of the great equalizer since they remove the one thing that makes PCs better than Macs for gaming -- the ability to choose one's own hardware piece by piece.
-For a laptop, the Macbook Pro does a good job for Windows gaming, and while gaming on a laptop in general is not much fun, it allows me to have eveything I need in one package on the road.
+For a laptop, the Macbook Pro does a good job for Windows gaming, and while gaming on a laptop in general is not much fun, it allows me to have everything I need in one package on the road.

-I travel with the following peripherals:
+When I'm feeling into gaming I travel with the following peripherals:

 Back at home I also have: